bergerrc/magento/SETUP.md

 ## Setup

+### Pre requisites

+  - Git Client

-### New Magento 2 Project (Docker WSL for Windows / macOS / Linux)
+### New Magento 2 Project

+Note: It works on Docker WSL for Windows / macOS / Linux

 1. Clone this repository and init workspace
 ```
 git clone https://github.com/bergerrc/magento.git
 bin/init
 ```
+The cli command `init` will checkout useful commands for Magento administration and init git in your local project.

-2. Extract the contents of your current Magento site to the `src` folder, or download a fresh copy of the Magento source code for starting a new project with:
+2. Download a fresh copy of the Magento source code for starting a new project with:
     - `bin/download` (defaults to 2.4.2 community)

-3. Add an entry to your local hosts file with your custom domain.
-Assuming the domain you want to setup is `magento2.test`, enter the below.
-Be sure to use a `.test` tld, as `.localhost` and `.dev` will present issues with domain resolution.
+3. Define your custom domain (see `BASE_URL` below), and add an entry to your local hosts file with your custom domain.
+Be sure to use a tld different of `.localhost` and `.dev` that will present issues with domain resolution.
+    - `export BASE_URL=magento2.test`
-    - `echo "127.0.0.1 magento2.test" | sudo tee -a /etc/hosts`
+    - `echo "127.0.0.1 $BASE_URL" | sudo tee -a /etc/hosts`

 4. Setup your own variables in ./env
-    - Copy `./env/db.env.sample` to `./env/db.env` and edit at least these variables
+    - Edit `env/db.env` for the sensitive variables
     ```
     MYSQL_PASSWORD=PUT_YOUR_OWNER_PASSWORD_HERE
     MYSQL_INTEGRATION_ROOT_PASSWORD=PUT_YOUR_MASTER_PASSWORD_HERE
     MYSQL_INTEGRATION_PASSWORD=PUT_ANOTHER_PASSWORD_HERE
     ```
-    - Copy `./env/magento.env.sample` to `./env/magento.env`  and edit at least these variables
+    - Edit `env/magento.env` for the sensitive variables
     ```
     MAGENTO_ADMIN_EMAIL=admin@example.com
     MAGENTO_ADMIN_USER=admin